Application for U.K. Graduates

-All eligible applications are initially reviewed by academics knowledgeable of the broad subject areas covered by the Thouron Award.
+All eligible applications are initially assessed for eligibility against the eligibility criteria and then reviewed by academics knowledgeable of the broad subject areas covered by the Thouron Award.
 Following this pre-selection stage, the Chair and Deputy Chair of the U.K. Thouron Award selection committee short-list candidates for interview.
 The selection committee is made up of past Thouron Scholars from the U.K. and U.S., together with Thouron family members.

 How long after the interview do I have to wait before I am notified whether I’ve been successful or not?

 Typically, interviewees will be notified by 1 February where possible.

 Interviews are conducted as part of a full day and will consist of a formal panel interview, group discussion and a personal interview.
 For 2023, it is planned that interviews will be conducted in-person, any changes to this will be confirmed nearer the time.

 Is it possible to make alternative arrangements for the interview dates?

 Interview dates are fixed and published online in advance of the application deadlines; alternative dates are not possible.
 Interviews are usually conducted in-person and confirmation of this for the 2023 interviews will be provided nearer the time.
 If short-listed for an interview and you are not able to attend we would not be able to consider your application further.

 Interviews will usually take place in mid-January, dates will be confirmed and advertised via the website.